nagasudhirpulla/taming_python/blog/skills/flask_rendering_jinja.md

 <hr/>

+In this post we will learn how to use jinja templates to render the data in

 * if condition in jinja2 templates
 * inline if expression
 * check if variable is defined in jinja2 - https://stackoverflow.com/questions/13956728/how-to-check-if-given-variable-exist-in-jinja2-template